matter-labs/zksync-web-era-docs/docs/dev/fundamentals/interacting.md

 - How to install zkSync hardhat plugin and deploy smart contracts with it.
 - How to build the front-end for your dApp using the `zksync-web3` library.

-### Connecting to zkSync Era on Metamask
+### Connecting to zkSync Era on MetaMask

 In order to add the zkSync Era alpha mainnet network to your wallet, you will need to enter the following details:

-1. Sign into your Metamask wallet and click on the network in the top center:
+1. Sign into your MetaMask wallet and click on the network in the top center:

 ![img](../../assets/images/connect-1.png)